tetrapod00/godot-docs/tutorials/3d/global_illumination/using_lightmap_gi.rst

 Baking
 ------

-To begin the bake process, click the **Bake Lightmaps** button at the top of the 3D editor viewport when selecting the LightmapGI node:
+To begin the bake process, click the :btn:`Bake Lightmaps` button at the top of the 3D editor viewport when selecting the LightmapGI node:

 .. image:: img/lightmap_gi_bake.webp